stereobooster/beoe/README.md

   </picture>
 </p>

-It should be easy to add diagrams to your markdown documentation.
-There are a lot of solutions which can render diagrams inside markdown, for example, see [asciidoctor](https://docs.asciidoctor.org/diagram-extension/latest/).
+It should be easy to add diagrams to your Markdown documentation.
+There are many solutions that can render diagrams inside Markdown; for example, see [Asciidoctor](https://docs.asciidoctor.org/diagram-extension/latest/).

-But if you want to add custom diagram it can be tedious to implement. **Core idea**: if you have function that can produce diagram as SVG it should be trivial to use it in Astro (or other SSG that uses remark/rehype).
+However, if you want to add a custom diagram, it can be tedious to implement. **Core idea**: If you have a function that can produce a diagram as SVG, it should be trivial to use it in Astro (or other SSGs that use remark/rehype).

-It should be easy to create documentation with a lot of diagrams, like in [**B**yrne's **E**lements **o**f **E**uclid](https://www.c82.net/euclid/).
+It should be easy to create documentation with many diagrams, like in [**B**yrne's **E**lements **o**f **E**uclid](https://www.c82.net/euclid/).

 ## Status

-I implemented core packages and added some examples.
-But I still need to add more tests, configure CI, create demo site and fix all the rest of TODOs
+I have implemented core packages and added some examples.
+However, I still need to add more tests, configure CI, create a demo site, and address the remaining TODOs.

 ## Packages